Liberty Hall (New Jersey): The Livingstons

 The Liberty Hall Museum was built as a Georgian-style house in 1772 by William Livingston, a lawyer who would go on to become a member of the First and Second Continental Congress, founding father, a signatory of the Constitution, and the first Governor of the State of New Jersey.
 During the first year of occupancy Alexander Hamilton, later the first Secretary of the Treasury, resided with Livingston.
 The house was built on a 120-acre property purchased by Livingston in 1760 in then-Elizabethtown, close to New York, New York where Livingston worked.
 The Livingston family moved into Liberty Hall full-time in 1773.
 The gardens and orchards first planted by Governor Livingston are still evident on the museum grounds today.

 Guests at Liberty Hall included George Washington, Martha Washington, Lewis Morris, Marquis de Lafayette and Elias Boudinot and the house was the site of the marriage of one of Livingston's daughters to John Jay, the first Chief Justice of the United States Supreme Court.

-During the American Revolutionary War, in which Livingston fought, the house was damaged by both the American and British armies.
+During the American Revolutionary War, in which Livingston fought, the house was damaged by both American and British forces.
 After the war Livingston returned to the house and lived there until his 1790 death.
 Following the deaths of Governor Livingston and his wife, Susannah French Livingston, their son Henry Brockholst Livingston, a future United States Supreme Court Justice, inherited the home.
 In 1798 the home was purchased by George Belasise, Lord Bolingbroke and wife Isabella, who continued the Livingstons' tradition of enhancing the agriculture and grounds of Liberty Hall.